 Duration: 7 days

-Eligibility: General level of fitness required.
-The work can be physical and the humidity is high
+Eligibility: Fair level of fitness required.
+The work can be physical in humid conditions

 Age: Recommended for children aged 8+